X

 You can avoid the monthly equipment charge

-Astound Broadband/RCN has more options, but also potentially more fees
+More options, but also potentially more fees

-Yes, all of these options will ultimately increase your bill -- and if you plan on using them for longer than a year or two, it probably makes more sense to buy them outright rather than rent them.
-Still, these might provide significant value to your service, especially if you can foresee using them for those initial 24 months when your broadband bill is at its lowest.
+Yes, all of these options will ultimately increase your bill -- and if you plan on using your equipment for longer than a year or two, it probably makes more sense to buy them outright rather than rent them.
+Still, these add-ons might provide significant value to your service, especially if you can foresee using them for those initial 24 months when your broadband bill is at its lowest.
 You might also find it helpful to try a mesh network out in your home to see if it makes a meaningful difference.
 If it does, you could consider purchasing one for yourself outright.
-If not, you're only out a single month's rental fee.
+If not, you're out only a single month's rental fee.

-Astound Broadband/RCN's customer satisfaction numbers are solid
+Astound Broadband's customer satisfaction numbers are solid

 Astound doesn't appear on either the J.D.
 Power US Residential Internet Service Provider Satisfaction Study or the latest ISP report from the American Customer Satisfaction index.
 We've used these two industry benchmarks to track how broadband providers measure up with American consumers.
 This has become especially important as more and more of us lean on our home internet for work and school, not just bingeing Netflix.

-Astound Broadband/RCN is at the top of the class for cable internet providers.
-It gives you many different options to customize your service and its promo pricing is second to none.
+Astound Broadband is at the top of the class for cable internet providers.
+It gives you many options to customize your service, and its promo pricing is second to none.
 Yes, that significant change in monthly price after your introductory period is substantial -- but to an extent, that is mitigated by the lack of contracts binding you to those hefty charges.
 With no early termination fees looming, the power is in your hands to try to negotiate with Astound or seek services elsewhere after your first year.

 Astound Broadband home internet FAQs